Samillion/yagpdb-cc/Confession/README.md

 There is a global cooldown limit per confession.
 The reasons it is global and not per user, is to not identify users with confession timestamps and to prevent spam.

-Details:
+**Details:**
 - `$ch` should be the ID for the confessions channel.
 - `$cd` is the amount of seconds for cooldown per confession.
-Default is 10 minutes.
-(600 seconds)
+Default is 600 seconds.
+(10 minutes)

+On my Discord server, I have the `#confessions` channel in read-only mode.
+Meaning that "Send Message" permission is disabled for everyone, to keep the channel free from clutter.

 ## Explanation and Preview